Amdadul-HQ/assetFlow_client_side/README.md

 # Welcome to the Asset Management System!

 This web application allows businesses to manage their assets and products efficiently.
-HR Managers can track how employees are using company assets, categorized as returnable (laptops, keyboards) or non-returnable (pens, paper)
+HR Managers can track how employees are using company assets, categorized as returnable (laptops, keyboards) or non-returnable (pens, paper).

 ## Key Features: